ethyca/fides/docs/fidesops/docs/development/contributing_details.md

 ```

 ### Connecting to the database
-When you run `make server` or `make server-shell`, the database will be spun up in a Docker container with port `5432` exposed on localhost.
+When you run `nox -s dev`, the database will be spun up in a Docker container with port `5432` exposed on localhost.
 You can connect to it using the credentials found in `.fidesops.toml`, e.g.

 - Hostname: `localhost`
 - Port: `5432`
-- Username: see `database.USER` in `.fidesops.toml`
+- Username: see `database.user` in `.fidesops.toml`
-- Password: see `database.PASSWORD` in `.fidesops.toml`
+- Password: see `database.password` in `.fidesops.toml`

 ### Alembic migrations

 Some common Alembic commands are listed below.
 For a comprehensive guide see: https://alembic.sqlalchemy.org/en/latest/tutorial.html.

-The commands will need to be run inside a shell on your Docker containers, which can be opened with `make server-shell`.
+The commands will need to be run inside a shell on your Docker containers, which can be opened with `nox -s dev -- shell`.

 In the `/src/fidesops` directory: